How NZ women won the right to vote first: The original disruptors & spiteful MPsby Vomle Springford

 Persistent efforts of campaigners like Sheppard, Meri Te Tai Mangakāhia, Mary Ann Müller and Harriet Morrison were integral to getting women to sign the petitions.
 Campaigners set out on bike, on horse and on foot, door knocking and spreading the word.

-They also held public meetings, which was important as many places in New Zealand were quite isolated, to raise the suffrage profile, says Hutching.
+They also held public meetings, which were important as many places in New Zealand were quite isolated, says Hutching.

 "That was the way they kept people thinking about it – public meetings were a big thing in those days."